AmpersandTarski/documentation/syntax/relation.md

 The `PRAGMA` tells us that it makes sense to utter the phrase `"Provider Mario's Pizza's has accepted order 12345."`

 ## MEANING
 A meaning is optional and is characterized by the reserved word `MEANING`.
 It specifies the meaning of a relation in natural language.
 It is is meant to say in natural language what it means for a pair to be in the relation.
-The meaning is used to generate documentation with.
-It is a good habit to specify the meaning!
-The meaning will be printed in the functional specification.
+The meaning is used to generate documentation with and is printed in the functional specification.

 ```
 MEANING Language?
 Markup? <text>